 Guests also have access to the business center, a complimentary breakfast with hot items like eggs, sausage, and waffles, a small fitness center, and free passes to the Bainbridge Aquatics Center (The facility has two pools, a water slide, lazy river, tot pool, spa, lap area.
 This feature is really handy if you have kids).
 The lobby has lots of seating and tables with good natural lighting and an outdoor patio area.
 The hotel is across the street from a shopping hub that has a Safeway, Rite-Aid, Subway, Starbucks, other shops and restaurants.
 Downtown Winslow is a 20-minute walk or a 2-minute drive away.

-Best Western Plus Bainbridge Island Suites – Great for Extended, Pet-Friendly & Budget Travel
+Best Western Plus Bainbridge Island Suites – Budget, Family & Pet-Friendly

 For a family wedding, we stayed at the Best Western Plus Bainbridge Island Suites for two days.
 We had a King Bed Suite that was also pet-friendly.
 This was the first time we stayed in a hotel overnight with our puppy Hazel, and I was a little nervous about how she would fare in an unfamiliar environment.
 Thankfully the suite was spacious with plenty of room for her to play with her toys and for us to not be stumbling over her crate.